 Here are the 5 key mistakes to avoid when negotiating a salary with a candidate

-Due to a talent shortage in industries like engineering and information technology, there has been a shift in salary negotiation.
+Because of a talent shortage in industries like engineering and information technology, there has been a shift in salary negotiation.

 These days in the technical world, it’s a candidate’s market.

 Many in-demand Dallas Texas candidates find themselves with multiple job offers from companies or engineering recruitment agencies in Dallas, putting them in power during a salary negotiation.
-That puts a lot of pressure on a hiring manager and managers can make mistakes under pressure.
+That puts a lot of pressure on a hiring manager, and managers can make mistakes under pressure.

 1. Being tempted by the talent and overlooking the fit within the team